A calm treatment room prepared for a potentially painful RF microneedling session.

 Think of it less as a fixed level of pain and more as a spectrum of sensation.
 Your personal pain tolerance, the intensity of the treatment, and even the specific area of your face being treated all play a significant role.
 Let’s break down exactly what can make the treatment feel more intense for some than for others.

-Your Personal Pain Threshold
+How Your Personal Pain Tolerance Plays a Role

 The most significant variable in any aesthetic treatment is you.
 Everyone has a different tolerance for discomfort, and what one person describes as a mild annoyance, another might find genuinely painful.
 Your personal pain tolerance varies, so what feels manageable to one person may feel more intense to another.
 It’s the same reason some people love deep tissue massages while others can’t stand the pressure.
 Your history with pain, your anxiety levels, and even how much sleep you got the night before can affect how you perceive the treatment.
 The key is to be honest with yourself and your provider about your sensitivity.